-The feature below was written and researched before the CMS-Olswang-Nabarro merger was announced.
-The combined firm, called CMS, is recruiting 2017 vac schemers and 2019 trainees as a single entity in 2016/17.
+The feature below is about pre-merger Olswang.
+It was written and researched before the CMS-Olswang-Nabarro merger took place or was announced.
+The combined firm is recruiting 2019 trainees as a single entity in 2017.

 Get into the Swang

 Some shirk the limelight, others revel in it.
 London mid-sizer Olswang, however, occupies the middle ground, conducting its business in and around the glare of flashbulbs.
 The firm's cultivated a rep as a media maestro since its founding in 1981, and its standing in the technology, media and telecoms (TMT) sector is still the firm's main selling point.
 High-calibre clients like Warner Bros, the BBC, Microsoft and Amazon point to a pro, while a top-tier media and entertainment ranking from Chambers UK seals Olswang's status as a go-to firm in the area.
 Of course, this all goes down very well with Olswang's trainees: “The clients are big household names, which makes the work satisfying, especially because you see the work that you've done in the papers.”
 One of Olswang's clients has received a fair amount of press attention in recent years: Jeremy Clarkson.
 The firm stepped in to help handle the fallout from that altercation on the set of Top Gear, but more recently helped Jezza negotiate his way to a new motoring series with Amazon.

 “TMT is always going to be in the shop window.”